nachivpn/popl-nitc/README.md

 	- 'unit' type (Analogous to void type)
 	- 'make-pair' function (Takes two arguments and returns a pair)
 - [Simple Boolean](simplebool_2) language interpreter with extensions:
-	- 'fst' functiona (Returns the first element of a pair given as argument)
+	- 'fst' function (Returns the first element of a pair given as argument)
-	- 'snd' functiona (Returns the second element of a pair given as argument)
+	- 'snd' function (Returns the second element of a pair given as argument)
 - [Untyped arithmetic expressions] (utar_interpreter) language interpreter with extensions:
 	- 'and' operator
 	- 'or' operator